-Weigh 20 Tablets on calibrated balance.
-Transfer the tablets in the plastic chamber.
+Weigh 20 Tablets on a calibrated balance.
+Transfer the tablets to the plastic chamber.
 Close the drum tightly.

 Switch on the apparatus.
 Operate the Friabilator for 100 revolutions.

 De-dust and reweigh the tablets.
-Loss in weight indicates the ability of tablets to withstand the wear.
+Loss in weight indicates the ability of tablets to withstand wear.

 Friability Limit = Less than 1.0%

-i) Disintegration is the time required for the group of tablets to disintegrate into the particles.
-Disintegration Test should be carried out at regular interval of 1 hour by using Disintegration Test Apparatus.
+Disintegration is the time required for the group of tablets to disintegrate into the particles.
+Disintegration Test should be carried out at regular intervals of 1 hour by using the Disintegration Test Apparatus.

-iii) Place the tablets in each of 6 tubes along with a plastic disc over the tablets.
+Place the tablets in each of the 6 tubes along with a plastic disc over the tablets.

-iv) The glass beaker is filled with water.
-The water in the beaker is retained at the temperature of 37+1˚C through out the test by suitably setting the thermostat.
+The glass beaker is filled with water.
+The water in the beaker is retained at the temperature of 37+1˚C throughout the test by suitably setting the thermostat.

-vii) When the tablets have disintegrated i.e. when no particles remain on the wire mesh at the bottom of tube, stop the stopwatch.
-Note the time taken for disintegration of the tablets and record the same in Batch Manufacturing Record.
+When the tablets have disintegrated i.e. when no particles remain on the wire mesh at the bottom of the tube, stop the stopwatch.
+Note the time taken for the disintegration of the tablets and record the same in the Batch Manufacturing Record.